 - Use multiple sources for content.
 Don't just use video recorded lectures or just use a textbook.
 Use several different forms to help deliver the content.

 - Be sure to have a clear learning outcome.
 The in-class activities should clearly lead students to some defined learning outcome.
 Be sure to explain to your student how the in-class activity applies to the out of class learning.

-VoiceThread is another alternative to traditional text-based discussion.
-VoiceThread is a media-based discussion platform where users can post images or video.
-From this media users can post comments or replies in text, audio, or video format.
+VoiceThread is another alternative to the traditional text-based discussion.
+VoiceThread is a media-based discussion platform where users can post images or videos.
+From this media, users can post comments or replies in text, audio, or video format.
 Free license limits users to 5 VoiceThreads and there is no moderation or threaded commenting features available.
 Pro-versions provide these options.

 iMovie is a free program for Mac users.
 It is a video editing software that makes cutting, splicing, and creating simple transitions easy to do.
 Video files can be easily imported into iMovie for manipulation and then exported into a variety of video file formats for sharing.

-iBooks Author is a program free on the Mac platform and allows for users to create interactive content.
-This can be a full length book or can be a type of lesson creator. iBooks Author provides an easy interface for adding in interactive content and automatic reformatting when moving content around.
-A limitation is that the end user (person reading the content) must have the ability to read an iBooks format (only available on Apple products).
+iBooks Author is a program free on the Mac platform and allows users to create interactive content.
+This can be a full-length book or can be a type of lesson creator. iBooks Author provides an easy interface for adding in interactive content and automatic reformatting when moving content around.
+A limitation is that the end-user (the person reading the content) must have the ability to read an iBooks format (only available on Apple products).